gawkermedia/webpack-closure-i18n/README.md

 Webpack has already built asset bundles, but before it has emitted them, the i18n plugin translates all `MSG_EXTERNAL_(\d+)` definitions found in the bundles into locale-specific output.

+<a href="https://github.com/gawkermedia/fast-closure-translater">Fast Closure Translater</a> is used to
+perform the actual work of translation.

 This is intended as a fast alternative to the multi-compiler approach to translation shown in https://github.com/webpack/webpack/tree/master/examples/i18n.
 While that approach works nicely for projects of many sizes, it becomes slow in projects with very large dependency trees or a large number